-Golden Bay is located next to Għajn Tuffieħa on the north-west coast of Malta, nearby the village of Manikata and known for its red sand and naturally formed dunes on its surrounding slopes.
+Golden Bay is located next to Għajn Tuffieħa on the northwest coast of Malta, nearby the village of Manikata and is known for its red sand and naturally formed dunes on its surrounding slopes.
 Golden Bay is a popularly visited beach, partly due to the proximity of the five star Radisson Golden Sands hotel.

 Like Għajn Tuffieħa, Golden Bay is a sandy beach, but it tends to be more popular because it has a larger stretch of sand, is easier to access and has better facilities, including a few restaurants.